deva666/Peko/README.md

 ### Why Flows?

-Requesting multiple permissions in a single go represents a data stream of `PermissionsResult` objects. `Flow` fits here perfectly.
+Requesting multiple permissions in a single request represents a data stream of `PermissionsResult` objects. `Flow` fits here perfectly.
 Each permission requested is either granted or denied, with `Flow` we can operate on each emitted result item and inspect it individually, that is check if it is Granted, Denied or Needs Rationale.
 Flows are async and require a coroutine to collect so this is not a huge update from Peko version 2.
 Also, they are now part of Kotlin Coroutines